codyjrivera/tsm2x-imp/README.md

-ISM2: Irregular-Shape Matrix-Matrix Multiplication on the GPU
+TSM2X: High-Performance Tall-and-Skinny Matrix-MatrixMultiplication on GPUs
 =============================================================

 by